New K-dramas to watch in 2026

 Image adapted from: IMDb

-Independant women, strong friendship, amazing career – Honour is an upcoming K-drama us girlies wouldn’t want to miss.
+Independent women, strong friendship, amazing career – Honour is an upcoming K-drama that we girlies wouldn’t want to miss.
 Three longtime friends and powerhouse lawyers at a firm defending female crime victims are forced to confront a dark secret from their past when it resurfaces, threatening their careers, relationships, and lives, and testing their loyalty and unbreakable bond as they fight back together.

 Main cast: Lee Na Young as Yoon Ra Young, Jung Eun Chae as Kang Sin Jae, Lee Chung Ah as Hwang Hyun Jin